lindsey-ching/test-Spatial-Transcriptomics-Processing-Pipeline/docs/processing_docs/3_mapping.md

 - `n_processors`: Number of CPU cores to use for parallel processing
 - `chunk_size`: Number of cells to process in each batch
-- `clobber`: Whether to overwrite existing output files (true/false)
+- `clobber`: Whether to overwrite existing output files ("True" or "False")